yabellini/SitioAcademico/content/about/header/index.md

 M.S. in Data Mining and Knowledge Management.

-Former [INTA](https://www.argentina.gob.ar/inta)'s Researcher (1998-2022) and several University adjunct professor ([UNAB](https://www.unab.edu.ar/analisis-datos.html), [UCES](https://w.uces.edu.ar/wp-content/uploads/2022/08/Agroanalytics.pdf), [UCA](https://uca.edu.ar/es/cursos-de-educacion-continua/facultad-de-ingenieria-y-ciencias-agrarias/curso/diplomado-en-soluciones-digitales-para-la-agricultura-sostenible), and [UDE](https://online.fca-ude.edu.uy/course/index.php?categoryid=66).
+Former [INTA](https://www.argentina.gob.ar/inta)'s Researcher (1998-2022) and adjunct professor in several universities in Argentina y Uruguay ([UNAB](https://www.unab.edu.ar/analisis-datos.html), [UCES](https://w.uces.edu.ar/wp-content/uploads/2022/08/Agroanalytics.pdf), [UCA](https://uca.edu.ar/es/cursos-de-educacion-continua/facultad-de-ingenieria-y-ciencias-agrarias/curso/diplomado-en-soluciones-digitales-para-la-agricultura-sostenible), and [UDE](https://online.fca-ude.edu.uy/course/index.php?categoryid=66)).

 _The content of this website is in Spanglish.
 It is written in English, Spanish, and sometimes in both of these languages._